Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Well-posedness of the initial value problem

-We are now interested in conditions that let us extend the domain of existence of a solution to the characteristic IVP.
+\begin{remark}[An extension criterion] Related to the well-posedness of the characteristic IVP, one can investigate the conditions that allow to extend the domain of existence of a solution.
 Results of this sort were obtained in \cite{Dafermos_2005_trapped}, \cite{CGNS1} and \cite{Kommemi}.
 In \cite{Dafermos_2005_trapped, Kommemi}, in particular, the lack of extensions was used to characterize the \textit{first singularities} possibly present in the considered spacetimes, therefore addressing that problem of spacetime predictability which, in more general settings, is captured by the weak cosmic censorship conjecture.
 In particular, the following result was proved in \cite{Kommemi} for the Einstein-Maxwell-(charged) scalar field system with $\Lambda = 0$: given initial data prescribed on $[0, U] \times \{0\} \cup \{0 \} \times [0, V]$ for some $U, V \in \mathbb{R}_0^+$, where the initial data satisfy the assumptions of the local existence theorem \ref{thm:localexistence}, a solution $f$ defined in

 with $0 < U' < U$ and $0 < V' < V$, can be extended along both the future ingoing and outgoing directions if we can control the $L^{\infty}$ norm of the solution and of the inverse of $r$ and $\Omega^2$.
-In \cite{Kommemi}, it was also shown that for this to happen, two conditions are sufficient: that the area-radius function can be estimated in $\mathcal{D}$ from below and above by positive constants, and that the spacetime volume of $\mathcal{D}$, i.e.
+More precisely, the result is formulated in a global sense in terms of Cauchy data.
+In \cite{Kommemi}, it was also shown that for such extension to exist, two conditions are sufficient (provided that singularities emanating from spacetime endpoints are avoided): 1) that the area-radius function can be estimated in $\mathcal{D}$ from below and above by positive constants, and 2) that the spacetime volume of $\mathcal{D}$, i.e.